womenwhocode-belfast/SageMakerWorkshop/README.md

 For this workshop, we are using the breast cancer dataset.

-## 5. Data Cleaning
+## 5. Data Cleaning and Splitting

+We need to split our data into a train, valdiation set and test.
+The training dataset is the sample of data used to fit the model.
+The Validation Dataset is the sample of data used to provide an unbiased evaluation of a model fit on the training dataset while tuning model hyperparameters.
+The Test Dataset is the sample of data used to provide an unbiased evaluation of a final model fit on the training dataset.

+Our data then needs to be put in an S3 bucket so that our algorithm can use it!
-To find out more about the data cleaning for this dataset, please go to [] Notebook.

-In Jupyter Notebook, open file [..]
+To find out more about how we did this, go to Jupyter Notebook, open file **[..]**

-## 6. Data Training
+## 6. Training

+Data is pre-processed for you already in this workshop and we have split it into three files:
+1. training.csv
+2. validation.csv
+3. test.csv

+For the training part of this workshop, open Jupyter Notebook and open file **[]**

+## 7. Deploy Model

+After you build and train your model, the next step is to deploy the model to get predictions.
+Specify the number of instances, type of instance and endpoint name.
+Once endpoint is ready, you can run predictions on it.

+## 8. Run Predictions against endpoint